MimicTester1307/SQL-to-Graph-Database-Adapter/README.md

 To run the system, simply:
 - run the `main.py` file using your favourite IDE, or from the terminal type `python3 main.py`.
-- observe (possibly side-by-side), as the system runs and your node labels are generated.
+- observe (possibly side-by-side), as the system runs and your node labels are generated in the `Query` tab of your opened AuraDB instance.

 In the future, we could create a provision for automatically providing the relationship you want to examine between your nodes.
 Automatically doing so now was more complex than we earlier thought.